jaspershen/scpa/content/authors/yinuo-xu/_index.md

 ---
 # Display name
-title: 徐一诺 Co chair
+title: 徐一诺/Yinuo Xu Co chair

 # Is this the primary user of the site?
 superuser: true
 user_groups:
-- Member 2019-2020
+- 成员/Member 2019-2020

 # Role/position/tagline
-role: PhD candidate
+role: 博士生/PhD candidate

 # Organizations/Affiliations to show in About widget
 organizations: